izuolan/dotfiles/README.md

 # dotfiles
 Awesome dotfiles and system init sctipt.
-Just one command to install:
+Just one command to install（ROOT user, don't worry, this script only download files in $HOME folder and /tmp .）:

 ```
 curl -sSL https://git.io/Dotfiles | bash